Biggin Hill: Airport

 Biggin Hill has an airport—more than an airfield as it has a terminal building and customs facilities—London Biggin Hill Airport, which uses much of the land formerly used by RAF Biggin Hill, an aerodrome best known for its role during the Battle of Britain.
 The airfield was the location of the "Operations Room" for the Operation Crossbow V-1 flying bomb defence during World War II.

 The old "west camp" of the airport is now owned by Bernie Ecclestone.
 Most of the buildings in the West Camp are Grade II listed.
 A small section remains in the care of the RAF, and the Grade II listed chapel (guarded by replicas of the station gate guardians, a Hawker Hurricane and a Supermarine Spitfire) is open to the public.

 Many ghosts are commonly attributed to the World War II airbase.

 The old "south camp" is now occupied by the Biggin Hill Business Park, Airport Industrial Estate and various private flying clubs.
 There are further commercial premises, hangars, private flying clubs and a helicopter joy-ride and pilot training centre to the east of the main runway.

 The airport is host to a wide range of private and business jet and turbo-prop aircraft up to the size of a Boeing 737.
 In the 21st century it was enlarged and improved, and as of 2020 further expansion was planned.

 A model aircraft site operates within its Air Traffic Zone, operating large model aircraft.
 In 2009 there were sightings of model aircraft traffic and one air proximity report was filed, according to the Airport Consultative Committee in May 2010.

 Biggin Hill is the location of a VOR-DME navigational beacon, codenamed "BIG", which anchors the South East Arrival Stack for London Heathrow Airport.

 The airport was the venue of the Biggin Hill International Air Fair, an annual airshow that usually took place towards the end of June.
 The event was first held in 1963 and the airshow was permanently cancelled in 2010, shortly after the 48th event.

+The airport featured in the 2006 film "The Da Vinci Code" starring Tom Hanks.

 Education

 Charles Darwin School is a secondary school within three miles of the centre.

 Two main primary schools operate: Oaklands Primary School and Biggin Hill Primary School.
-Beyond the outskirts are Cudham CoE Primary School near Foal Farm, Tatsfield Primary in Tatsfield to the west and Downe Primary in the Downe village.
+Beyond the outskirts are Cudham CoE Primary School near Foal Farm, Tatsfield Primary in Tatsfield to the west and Downe Primary in Downe village.